-The specimens had been stored 92-94 days in water when the uniaxial compression tests were carried out.
-The functionality of the testing system was checked by carrying out tests on other cores with a similar type rock before the tests described in this report started.
-A check-list was filled in successively during the work in order to confirm that the different specified steps had been carried out.
-Moreover, comments were made upon observations during the mechanical testing that are relevant for interpretation of the results.
+The specimens had been stored 27-33 days in water when the uniaxial compression tests were carried out.
+The functionality of the testing system was checked, by carrying out tests on other cores with a similar type rock before the tests described in this report started.
+A check-list was filled in successively during the work in order to confirm that the different specified steps have been carried out.
+Moreover, comments were made upon observed things during the mechanical testing that are relevant for the interpretation of the results.
 The check-list form is a SP internal quality document.